MamfTheKramf/helpful-stuff/README.md

-The repository contains all kinds of helpull guides, templates and whatever
+The repository contains all kinds of helpful guides, templates and whatever